jakobib/mtsr2012/paper.md

 folksonomy but as tool for knowledge organization within their project.
 Because of the open and dynamic nature of the projects, nobody is responsible for the full tagging terminology.
 This makes centralized approaches to enrich the folksonomy difficult.
-For this reason additional mapping and linking can best be managed within the system of tags and created distributed by crowdsourcing.
+For this reason additional mapping and linking can best be managed within the tagging system.
+If enrichment is also done by the community, it can be crowdsourced together with the folkosonomy.
 Two methods of seamless integration are presented below.

 ## Links from tag names